ably77/dcos-se/services_day2opswebinar/README.md

 Challenges: Learning and developing cookbooks for each data services is a burden for Operations at scale, especially when the requirement is to be non-disruptive.

-Solution: DC/OS provides and supports automation for non-disruptive upgrade/rollback of data service frameworks out-of-the-box for all of our Certified Data Services Frameworks
+Solution: DC/OS provides and supports automation for non-disruptive upgrade/rollback of data service frameworks out-of-the-box for all of our Certified Data Services Frameworks.
+This solves Challenge 2 (Service Lifecycle Management) as well as Challenge 3 (Multitenancy) because each team can have their own cluster that runs on it's own independent lifecycle; while still being easy for an Operations team to manage

 Install the Kafka CLI:
 ```